-Final Fantasy 16 release date: development likely already underway
+Final Fantasy 16 release date

 Final Fantasy 16 features: here's what fans want

 Final Fantasy is a series that's continuously ahead of the rest of the JRPG world.
-FF15 was famously the first Final Fantasy with an open-world setting, as well as the first single-player Final Fantasy with a multiplayer mode and story DLC.
+Final Fantasy 15 was famously the first Final Fantasy with an open-world setting, as well as the first single-player entry with a multiplayer mode and story DLC.
 In taking inspiration from Western RPGs that were already using these features, Final Fantasy 15 set out to redefine the series.
 While the reaction was mixed overall, the game did a lot of things right, here are some things the next part could do to further improve on existing ideas.

 Fix the open world

 These days almost every RPG has an open world, to the increasing fatigue of many players.
-There's nothing to be said against open world setting in general, if done right – a frequent criticism of the open world in Final Fantasy 15 was that there simply weren't enough interesting things to do.
+There's nothing to be said against an open-world setting in general, if done right – a frequent criticism of the open world in Final Fantasy 15 was that there simply weren't enough interesting things to do.
 Quests were mostly fetch quests that had no effect on the world at large, and driving around in the Regalia instead of making sure Noctis reached his goal robbed the plot of its urgency.
 The world of Eos, too, seems to be mostly motorways – fans were missing towns to explore and more characters to talk to.
 Overall the possible solution seems to be a denser, more interesting world with more possibilities for interaction, as well as side-quests with actual storylines of their own.